 Ending inventory costs can be reduced for damaged, worthless, or obsolete inventory.
 For damaged inventory, report the estimated value.
 For worthless inventory, you must provide evidence that it was destroyed.
-For obsolete inventory, you must also show evidence of the decrease in value.
-Consider donating obsolete inventory to a charity.
+For obsolete (out of date) inventory, you must also show evidence of the decrease in value.

 At this point, you have all the information you need to do the COGS calculation.
-You can do it on a spreadsheet, or have your accountant help you.
+You can do it on a spreadsheet, or have your tax professional help you.

 Cost of Goods Sold on Business Tax Returns

-The process and form for calculating cost of goods sold and including it on your business tax return is different for different types of businesses.
+The process and form for calculating the cost of goods sold and including it on your business tax return are different for different types of businesses.

-For sole proprietors and single-member LLC's using Schedule C as part of their personal tax return, the cost of goods sold is calculated in Part III and included in the Income section (Part I).
+For sole proprietors and single-member LLCs using Schedule C as part of their personal tax return, the cost of goods sold is calculated in Part III and included in the Income section (Part I) of this schedule.

-For partnerships, multiple-member LLC's, corporations, and S corporations, cost of goods sold is calculated on Form 1125-A. This form is complicated, and it's a good idea to get your tax professional to help you with it.
+For partnerships, multiple-member LLCs, corporations, and S corporations, the cost of goods sold is calculated on Form 1125-A. This form is complicated, and it's a good idea to get your tax professional to help you with it.

-Disclaimer: The information in this article and on this site are intended to be general and not tax or legal advice.
-Every situation is different and circumstances change.
-Please get help from your tax preparer or tax advisor to make sure your calculations are correct.
+Disclaimer: The information in this article is for your general information; it's not tax or legal advice.
+Every business situation is different and tax regulations change.
+Please get help from your tax preparer to make sure your calculations are correct.

-For more details and special circumstances on calculating cost of goods sold, see this article from IRS publication 334 Tax Guide for Small Business
+For more details and special circumstances on calculating the cost of goods sold, see this article from IRS publication 334 Tax Guide for Small Business